Performance Marketing: What Is It & How Does It Work?

 What Is Performance Marketing?

 Performance marketing is a results-oriented strategy where advertisers pay only for specific actions such as leads, sales, or clicks.
-This approach allows for real-time tracking and optimization, ensuring campaigns are continuously refined for maximum efficiency.
+This approach enables real-time tracking and optimization, ensuring campaigns are continually refined for maximum efficiency.

 Performance Marketing vs Growth Marketing

 Growth marketing focuses on experimenting with various strategies across the customer journey to drive business growth and retention.
-The primary difference is that performance marketing specifically targets measurable actions like leads or sales, optimizing campaigns for immediate, tangible results.
+The primary difference is that performance marketing specifically targets measurable actions, such as leads or sales, optimizing campaigns for immediate, tangible results.

 Performance Marketing vs Brand Marketing